OLLI at Southern Miss

 Phone registration begins

-A ten-week semester filled with opportunities for learning, creating, camaraderie
+Our semesters are filled with opportunities for learning, creating, camaraderie and

 Term I (Five Weeks)